Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 AW

-Your rain coat needs to fit over all of your layers!
+Your raincoat needs to fit over all of your layers!

-Lightweight Rain Jacket: A second light rain jacket to take on hikes, wear in a mist, or wear under your bigger rain coat in a deluge.
+Lightweight rain jacket: A second light rain jacket to take on hikes, wear in a mist, or wear under your bigger raincoat in a deluge.

 Camp shoes: Lightweight hiking boots can fill this need.
 Or bring a pair of lightweight shoes like Crocs, or sneakers.
 Sandals are not appropriate.